kanaka/wac/README.md

 There are two different builds of wac:

 * **wac**: (WebAssembly in C) Minimal client with an interactive REPL mode.
-Designed to run standalone wasm files compiled with wast2wasm.
+Designed to run standalone wasm files compiled with `wast2wasm` or `wasm-as`.
 Passes most spec tests apart from some multi-module import/export tests.
 * **wace**: (WebAssembly in C with Emscripten) Client with host library/memory integration.
-Designed to run wasm code that has been built using Emscripten (using `-s SIDE_MODULE=1`).
+Designed to run wasm code that has been built with Emscripten (using `-s SIDE_MODULE=1 -s LEGALIZE_JS_FFI=0`).

 ## Prerequisites